Check out this article about the importance of reading.

 - Use the closed captioning during TV shows so children see the words as they hear them.

-- Keep a list on the refrigerator of the books everyone has read during the summer.
+- Keep a list on the refrigerator of the books everyone has read.

 - Talk together and tell stories with your child while cooking dinner, traveling, or shopping.
 Your child will learn lots of new words and ideas.